babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 ```

-Now that the syntax and the client settings are clear, we can easily connect to the server:
+Now that the syntax and the client settings are clear, we can connect to the server:

 ```bash
 tsql -S database.example.com -p 1433 -U postgres -P secretpassword